Skip to main content

 Today marks the 100th day of the 117th Congress.
 In that time, House Democrats have passed important pieces of legislation and taken decisive action on behalf of the American people.
 Take a look at the major bills that have passed the House since the beginning of this Congress:

-WASHINGTON, DC – House Majority Leader Steny H. Hoyer (MD) released the following statement today marking the 11th anniversary of the enactment of the Affordable Care Act:
+WASHINGTON, DC – House Majority Leader Steny H. Hoyer (MD) released the following statement today marking the 11thanniversary of the enactment of the Affordable Care Act:

 WASHINGTON, DC – House Majority Leader Steny H. Hoyer (MD) released the following statement today in support of H.R.1868, legislation to prevent cuts to Medicare: